 And having it done to me was unnerving, to say the least.

-Kind (or neutral) things I did or said would be made to look selfish.
+Sweet & kind (or even neutral) things I did or said would be made to look selfish.
 Things I had a right to be upset about (such as sexual assault) were made to look like I was dramatic.
 Untrue details were fed to me – such as, “I never said that!”
 And then if I’d show a text or something to show he did, it would become “Well, you know I didn’t mean it that way,” and he’d twist things with semantics and then pivot to how I was hurting his feelings by accusing him of hurting mine, etc…

 My perception of some of my experiences started to feel wonky, even though I was so sure of them.
 I was often asking myself if I was being dramatic or crazy or too harsh etc.